What are the secrets to creating YOUR brand?

-Occasionally a city will allow multiple graphics on a fence or wall surrounding a community under construction.
+Occasionally, a city will allow multiple graphics on a fence or wall surrounding a community under construction.
 It is a great opportunity to replace the otherwise ugly construction mess with a vision of what life will look like at the new community.
 Branding and colors should, of course, be incorporated.
-As in all marketing, whether off-site or on-site, must connect with all other advertising and branding.
-It makes for an undisputable impression that is truly unforgettable.
+All marketing, whether off-site or on-site, must connect with established advertising and branding.
+It makes for an indisputable impression that is truly unforgettable.

 Temporary Marketing Signs

 Freestanding marketing signs are very popular when a community is under construction.
 Usually made of wood with printed graphics, they often announce the upcoming opening with a phone number or contact info, so leasing can start an interest list.
 Cities may restrict sizes, but these are usually standard and, in some areas, do not require a permit.
 The trick is positioning the sign in the best location for optimum viewing.
 You must be careful also not to place the sign where construction vehicles can destroy them.